-In a paper published in 2008, Phyllis Granoff postulates the need to link the Buddhist cult of relics with much older notions of the magical power of dead body particles preserved in Brahminical mythology and ritual.
-102 It seems, however, that it would fit Indian reality better to link the two cultic forms, both the developed Buddhist and the only fragmentarily documented Brahmin, with the world of beliefs of those groups who were poorly integrated with the life of the state and who were denied participation in the process of shaping the formal patterns of Indian civilization.
-The reflections of the universal faith in the magical power of the places where the burnt remains of the dead were interred (s. caitya, p. cetiya), and which were then to be populated by their evil spirits, may often be found in both Epic and Buddhist traditions.
-103
+In a paper published in 2008, Phyllis Granoff postulates the need to link the Buddhist cult of relics with much older notions of the magical power of dead body particles preserved in Brahminical mythology and ritual.102 It seems, however, that it would fit Indian reality better to link the two cultic forms, both the developed Buddhist and the only fragmentarily documented Brahmin, with the world of beliefs of those groups who were poorly integrated with the life of the state and who were denied participation in the process of shaping the formal patterns of Indian civilization.
+The reflections of the dead were interred (s. caitya, p. cetiya), and which were then to be populated by their evil spirits, may often be found in both Epic and Buddhist traditions.103